bkoprucu/jekyll4test/_posts/2023-10-15-Cat-Adopting.md

 sidebar: [article-menu]
 ---

-After years of living with cats, rescuing them, and learning about them, I'll shortly summarize what I know about cat care, and living with them in a harmony.
+After years of living with, rescuing, and learning about cats, here's a brief summary of what I know about caring for cats and living in harmony with them.

 ![youtube](//www.youtube.com/watch?v=3rFeQmSMXKY?width=700&height=400)

-## First Needs
+## First needs

-I tried to list what cats need upon arrival, ordered in priority.
+I'll try to list what cats will need upon arrival, in order of priority.

-### Calm 'Base'
+### Calm 'base'

-Cats are psychologically sensitive animals.
-They can get overwhelmed and depressed easily.
-Changes in their environment, noise, any changes in their routine puts them under great stress.
+Cats are psychologically fragile animals.
+They can easily become overwhelmed and depressed.
+Changes in their environment, noise, any change in their routine puts them under great stress.

-They need a safe / quiet place where they won't be bothered.
-This is both important on first days and during the lifetime of the cat.
+They need a safe / quiet place where they won't be disturbed.
+This is important in the first few days and throughout their lives.

-They may hide under the bed or behind the couch for that reason.
+They may hide under the bed or behind the couch for this reason.

-This may be a cardboard box laying on side, and a cloth or pillow underneath.
-Top should be covered to help them feel safe.
+This can be a cardboard box on the side with a blanket or pillow underneath.
+The top should be covered to help them feel safe.

-### Other People, Petting
+### Other people, petting

 It is best to not to disturb the cat for the first day, esp. for first couple hours.
 They may be quite scared and confused.
 Leaving them in their previously arranged ['Base'](#calm-base) is a good idea.
 Guests, to much noise, many people showing attention is for them stressful.

 Later on, petting should be done by first allowing the cat to smell your hand, by slowly approaching from the chin, basically surrendering yourself, letting the cat decide whether they want to be petted or not.

-Cats like stroked around their head, usually not their belly or tail.
-After they grow up, you may stroke their belly as well, but some cats may never like it.
+Cats like to be stroked around the head, usually not the belly or tail.
+As they grow, you may be able to pet their bellies as well, but some cats may never like it.

-Petting may get overstimulating to a cat, and purring may follow a sudden slap, bite or scratching.
-In cats world, this is usually not aggressive, but just communicating that it is enough.
-I recommend petting little bit less than what they want, and adjusting it over time.
-When the trust has been built over years, you can do whatever you want and communication becomes meowing, rather than biting.
+Petting can be overstimulating for a cat, and purring may follow a sudden slap, bite, or scratch.
+In cat's world, this is usually not aggressive, but just communicating that it is enough.
+I recommend petting a little less than  they want, and adjusting over time.
+When the trust has been built up over years, you can do whatever you want and the communication becomes meowing, rather than biting.

 ![youtube](//www.youtube.com/watch?v=qllER5PRU3c?width=700&height=400)

 ### Toilet

-Initially ['base'](#calm-base) should be not far from litter box, especially for kittens.
-You may put the cat on the litter box and leave him so he'll go back to his base, knowing where the litter box is.
-Kittens may need a stair (build with a book) to climb to the box.
+Initially ['base'](#calm-base) should be not be far from the litter box, especially for kittens.
+You can put the cat on the litter box and leave him so he'll go back to his base and know where the litter box is.
+Kittens may need a staircase (built with a book etc.) to get to the litter box.

-Shortly after you may want to put the box away from eating place, maybe in the bathroom.
+Soon after, you may want to put the box away from the food source, perhaps to the bathroom.

-#### Litter Box Material
+#### Litter box material

-Silica crystal and parfumed litter is not healthy for cat or you.
-You wouldn't want to breathe its dust.
+Silica crystal and scented litter are not healthy for the cat or you.
+You wouldn't want to inhale their dust.
-For kittens I'd recommend "natural" litter for the first couple months.
+For kittens I'd recommend "natural" litter for the first few months.

 Switching to wood pellets and mesh box, is cleaner and requires much less work.